Global Head of Editorial

 Besides winning him awards, the breadth of Göransson’s oeuvre has also had a major influence on his unique film scores.
 “I bring insights from everything I do into scoring.
 There are ideas in producing a record, for example, that I can bring with me into films.
 I like how you can blend worlds together and make it feel new.”

 The partnership that would eventually result in Göransson’s Academy Award began even earlier than his collaboration with Glover.
-Whilst attending USC’s screen-scoring programme, Göransson connected with director and fellow USC student Ryan Coogler over a game of pool at a party.
-The two hit it off whilst discussing their favourite Swedish hip-hop artists and Coogler asked Göransson to score his student film, Locks.
+While attending USC’s screen scoring program, Göransson connected with director and fellow USC student Ryan Coogler over a game of pool at a party.
+The two hit it off while discussing their favorite Swedish hip-hop artists and Coogler asked Göransson to score his student film Locks.
 Göransson would go on to score two more Coogler films that were more high-profile: 2013’s Fruitvale Station and 2018’s Black Panther.
 Göransson said, “I've been fortunate that every project I work on, I get to learn so many new things.
 I’m inspired by something new each time.
 For example, on Black Panther, I didn't only learn new music, but I also learned about the meaning of music in relationship to African culture.
-I made lifelong friends with a lot of the performers that played on the score, that I'm still talking to every week, learning what music means to them.
+I made lifelong friends with a lot of the performers that played on the score that I'm still talking to every week, learning what music means to them.
 Music has brought me so many new friendships and opened up my world in ways I never could have expected.”

 Conversing Through Music